rainelegary/habit-matrix/README.md

 With automatically generated checklists, the habit matrix is the perfect tool for developing habits and reminding the user about something on their todo-list, all in one centralized place.
 It also turns habit building into a game, in that it marks a day on the calendar with a cool design every time the user completes all their habits for that day.
 The habit matrix comes in the form of a command line-based text interface, in which there is a variety of commands that the user can enter in order to manage and view their habits efficiently and enjoyably.

-## what inspired is to develop it?
+## what inspired me to develop it?

-We are very organized people who loves to write down all of our daily todo's and make sure we never forget to do anything on time.
-Our goal was to create an application that helps me form and maintain habits, as well us remind me when something important is coming up.
-It was also a great opportunity to hone our software development skills, and we learned many new skills that we'll be sure to put to use in future projects.
+I am a very organized person who loves to write down all of my daily todo's and make sure I never forget to do anything on time.
+My goal was to create an application that helps me form and maintain habits, as well us remind me when something important is coming up.
+It was also a great opportunity to hone my software development skills, and I learned many new skills that we'll be sure to put to use in future projects.

-## Related video content

-[demo video link here]

-[repo growth visualization link here]